Fun Craft for Kids

 You can use white cardstock paper, white felt or any white colored soft material that is easy to cut.
 But I’m using white craft foam sheet.
 Craft foam sheets are so easy to cut and gives the clouds a nicer look.
 Trace the cloud pattern (you can find the pattern in the given template) on a piece of craft foam; use pencil to trace the pattern and scissors to cut out the traced cloud patterns.
 You will need 2 clouds for this craft.

 Now, glue the cloud cut outs on both open ends of the rainbow base.
 Also add the half cut styrofoam balls (or pompoms) on the rainbow part.

 To give the clouds a little fluffy look I added some cotton!
-Apply glue on the foam clouds and place small amount of cottons on the glued part little by little.
+Apply glue on the foam clouds and place a small amount of cotton on the glued part little by little.
 I also added some beads at the bottom (open end) of some of the yarn strands.